 Note: If your academic standing is On Academic Probation, you can take up to 5.0 FCEs for the Fall and Winter session.

 Fall and Winter maximum term load limit

 - During the priority period: 2.5 FCEs per term

-- General enrolment period: 3.0 FCEs per term
+- During the general enrolment period: 3.0 FCEs per term

 Summer session maximum course load limit

 - For the entire summer session: 2.0 FCEs

 - Per term: 1.0 credit

 Before enrolling in a course, make sure you understand any prerequisites, corequisites and exclusions that may apply.
 Prerequisites, corequisites and exclusions are listed as part of the course descriptions in the Calendar, Degree Explorer and ACORN.

 Keep in mind that ACORN doesn't check prerequisites, corequisites and exclusions and will let you enrol in a course even if you don't have the prerequisites or have previously completed an exclusion.
 The academic unit offering the course can remove you at any time if you don't meet the requirements, and you can contact them if you have questions.

-Note: If you took a course at another university and want it to count as a prerequisite, take your transcript and transfer credit assessment to the academic unit offering the course either before or as soon as possible after enrolling in the course to check if that is sufficient.
+Note: If you took a course at another university and want it to count as a prerequisite, contact the academic unit offering the course either before or as soon as possible after enrolling in the course to check if that course is sufficient.

 Enrolment indicators are codes used for some courses which tell you if there are any special restrictions for enrolling in a course (known as enrolment controls).
 Not all courses have enrolment controls and some courses have multiple controls.

 The following enrolment indicators can be associated with any given course.
 You can find the enrolment controls associated with your courses in the Timetable.